Metal-to-insulator transition in Pt-doped TiSe$_2$ driven by emergent network of narrow transport channels

-\para{} The power-law $\rho(T)$ has previously been observed in (quasi-) one-dimensional systems \cite{bockrath_n_1999,yao_n_1999,bachtold_prl_2001,kanda_prl_2004,gao_prl_2004,monteverde_prl_2006,coiffic_apl_2007,dayen_epjap_2009, zaitsev-zotov_jpcm_2000,chang_rmp_2003,tserkovnyak_prb_2003,slot_prl_2004,aleshin_prl_2004,rahman_jpcm_2010,venkataraman_prl_2006,zhou_apl_2007}, and was interpreted as due to Luttinger liquid physics.
-The V-shaped LDOS at domain walls, as opposed to the large gap inside domains, suggest that dc transport occurs primarily via the domain walls.
-It is now possible to understand the power law suppression in the LDOS $N(\bfr, \omega) \sim |\omega|^{\delta}$ at the domain walls as arising due to the tunneling of an electron into a system in which the elementary particles are not electrons but fractionalized charge and spin bosonic collective modes.
+\para{} The power-law $\rho(T)$ has previously been observed in (quasi-) one-dimensional systems \cite{bockrath_n_1999,yao_n_1999,bachtold_prl_2001,kanda_prl_2004,gao_prl_2004,monteverde_prl_2006,coiffic_apl_2007,dayen_epjap_2009, zaitsev-zotov_jpcm_2000,chang_rmp_2003,tserkovnyak_prb_2003,slot_prl_2004,aleshin_prl_2004,rahman_jpcm_2010,venkataraman_prl_2006,zhou_apl_2007} and was interpreted as due to Luttinger liquid physics.
+In such a scenario, the power-law suppression of the LDOS should be due to the tunneling of an electron into a system in which the elementary particles are not electrons but fractionalized charge and spin bosonic collective modes.
 In spite of the suppressed LDOS, the resistance of a clean Luttinger channel vanishes at zero temperature \cite{kane_prb_1992}, except for the contact resistance.
-This is a singular example of the role of vertex corrections in strongly modifying the transport behavior from that reflected in the single particle Greens function and LDOS.
+This is a singular example of the role of vertex corrections in strongly modifying the transport behavior from that reflected in the single-particle Greens function and LDOS.
+The observed resistivity $\rho \sim T^{-\beta}$ in this case then should arise from strong scattering at the interconnects of the network of Luttinger channels created in Pt-substituted \ce{TiSe2}--- a Luttinger liquid junction formed between intersecting channels can lead to a diverging resistance \cite{aristov_prb_2017}.

+\para{} Networks of metallic domain walls have previously been observed in Cu-intercalated TiSe$_2$ \cite{yan_prl_2017}, and also in other contexts: integer quantum Hall systems \cite{chalker_jpcssp_1988}, magnetically ordered systems \cite{ma_science_2015}, nearly commensurate charge density wave systems \cite{park_nc_2019}, and also recently in moir\'e systems \cite{huang_prl_2018,efimkin_prb_2018,sunku_s_2018,xu_nc_2019} with periodic networks determined by the moir\'e pattern.
+Remarkably, power laws have also been observed in the mass transport through a network of dislocations in solid $^4$He generated by a pressure difference \cite{shin_prb_2019}, suggesting a more ubiquitous occurrence of the network of narrow channel transport.
+The mechanism for the generation of networks is system-specific---disorder, quench, dislocation, etc. Nevertheless, the transport properties at temperatures below the domain gap scale are determined by the electronic structure of the network, as well as its connectivity.
+A recent theoretical work shows that a network of Luttinger channels supports a stable insulating fixed point with power-law temperature dependence \cite{lee_2020_arxiv}.